juanmiguelrl/breast-cancer-subtyping/README.md

 ## json configuration file
 Here the program functionalities are explained along with its options to configure in the json file List with the json element necessary for each option of the program:

 ### Manifest download options in json (--m):
+This option allows to download a manifest file which lists the files to download from the GDC.
 dictionary called "manifest":
 Compulsory:
 output_file : the path where the manifest will be stored